smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Only create ZIP file once, create as .sav to avoid file races
 * File download(getZipFile) complete
+* getExtractStatus web service - to remove the need to do unnecessary ZIP creates.
+Will also be used in future to enforce the IG roadblock (i.e. so you cannot create an extract unless IG permission has been granted)
+* Document adding a new restfull web service: Creating-a-new-restful-web-service.md i n developer FAQ

 In progress:

 * Use numbered directories (1-100 etc) to reduce files/directories per directory to 100 (filesystem performance)
-* getExtractStatus web service - to remove the need to do unnecessary ZIP creates.
-Will also be used in futiure to enforce the IG roadblock (i.e. so you cannot create an extract unless IG permission has been granted)

 #### Database TODO list (deferred to November 2017): SQL Server Port